Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 Identify Your Brand Position by Using Brand Keywords

-With your Brand’s history complete with the brand book, it’s time to start distilling the keywords for your brand.
-If you haven’t done this exercise yet, a Word Cloud is an excellent way to tease them out.
-Identify Brand Keywords for the Brand Book Copy the text you wrote for the brand book on the…
+With your Brand’s history complete with the brand book, it’s time to start distilling the keywords for your Brand.
+If you haven’t done this exercise yet, a Word Cloud is an excellent way to tease them.
+Identify Brand Keywords for the Brand Book Copy the text you wrote for the brand book on the history…

 Read More about Identify Your Brand Position by Using Brand Keywords